 Options for an Everglades day trip from Miami

-So, when you’re picking a tour, make sure you check where exactly you will be going in the Everglades.
+So when you’re picking a tour, make sure to check exactly where it will be going in the Everglades and how long the entire tour will take.

 What to bring to the Florida Everglades?